preetsanjam/Web_Development/JavaScript/es2015/notes.md

 - **Spread operator:** The spread operator is similar to but different from the rest operator.
 It is an overload of the rest operator, i.e., '...' symbol.

     Unlike the rest operator, the spread operator is used when accepting inputs for a function via arguments.

+    We use the rest operator when we are accepting an argument, whereas we use the spread operator when passing arguments.

+    The spread operator is used to make a copy of an object we want to be duplicated.
+It creates a shallow copy of the original object.